zedstarr/MC400_ROM/README.md

 # MC400 ROM
-Psion MC400 ROM archival repository
+Psion MC400 ROM preservation & archival repository

 Backing up and storing ROM files from the technical marvel that is the Psion MC400 laptop from 1989 - full multi-tasking GUI in 256k of ROM running in 256k of RAM on a 7.68MHz 80C86 running for 40+ hours on 8 x AA cells with clickable touchpad and with SSDs too!